 Strength Heroes does not have the skills or expertise that the health community bring to the treatment of anxiety.
 We leave that to the experts and see our workshops as a being complimentary for children who are working with therapists.
 A number of children who attend our workshops use their NDIS plans for our workshops, although we are not an NDIS provider.
 For more see our Frequently Asked Questions.

 While it is normal for children to experience a range of emotions, the problem is when those emotions take over.
 Therefore, if you feel like your child’s anxiety needs clinical attention:

 Your GP is equipped to assist you work out the next steps.

 Step 2: Look for online resources

 There are also great resources on line such as Beyond Blue which have free resource for parents and teachers supporting children to deal with anxiety.
 They advise the best approach is to help children learn to cope with anxiety.
 Check out their strategies for you to try.

 Could your child do with a dose of resilience?
-Browse our afterschool and school holiday activities.
+Browse our school holiday activities.